MomX/Momocs/README.md

 ````
 * Please note that the current [CRAN](http://cran.r-project.org/web/packages/Momocs/index.html) version (0.2) has been published in [_Journal of Statistical Software_](http://www.jstatsoft.org/v56/i13/paper) and is no longer supported.
 * Since then, Momocs has been entirely rewritten and considerably enlarged.
-* A CRAN version will be released in summer 2015
+* A CRAN version (pre v1) will be released this summer (2015), the latter being dedicated to code/doc polishing.
-* A visual manual can be found there [http://vbonhomme.github.io]
+* A visual manual can be found there http://vbonhomme.github.io
 * Also, some tutorials are on their way

 __You are welcome to:__